 National Cancer Survivors Day

 We are often reminded that the toughest battles cannot be fought alone.
 Nearly everyone has been touched by cancer in one way or another - whether a friend or family member battled cancer or we were diagnosed ourselves.
 When this devastating disease touches our lives, we are quick to worry, grieve, and wonder what will happen next.
 What we sometimes forget to do, however, is live in the present and celebrate life - despite the battle we are all fighting.
 National Cancer Survivors Day serves to encourage that celebration and remind those affected by cancer that their lives can be long, happy and healthy - even after a diagnosis.
-On June 5, 2011, thousands of people across the nation will come together to celebrate hope, triumph, and the gift of life for the 24th annual National Cancer Survivors Day.
+Each year on the first Sunday in June, thousands of people across the nation will come together to celebrate hope, triumph, and the gift of life.
+June 5, 2011 is the 24th annual National Cancer Survivors Day.

 “It’s extremely important to keep a positive attitude,” Harold stresses.
 “You just have to say, ‘I’m going to beat this.’”

 Harold’s optimistic mindset is admirable, and one that is shared by many cancer survivors.
 He kept his courageous and upbeat outlook throughout his treatment, and it has stuck with him ever since.
 The key to keeping his persistent, sunny disposition?
 Encouragement from family and friends.
 When the fight became too much to handle alone, he knew he had a strong support system to turn to.

 “I found out that [my family] is very supportive.
 Anytime I get down, I think about them.
 They sure help,” he says.

 That positive attitude, fighting spirit, and family and community involvement are exactly what the NCSD Foundation wants to encourage.

 “Participants unite in a symbolic event to show the world that life after a cancer diagnosis can be meaningful and productive,” the foundation states on their site. (www.ncsdf.org)